rails/rails/guides/source/action_view_helpers.md

 #### truncate

-Truncates a given text after a given `length`.
-If text is truncated, an omission marker will be appended to the result for a total length not exceeding `length`.
+Truncates a given `text` to a given `length`.
+If the text is truncated, an omission marker will be appended to the result for a total length not exceeding `length`.

 ```ruby